indoor-robot-learning-challenge-2022/indoor-robot-learning-challenge-2022.github.io/_posts/2020-09-13-sample-post.md

 Edit: 2020-09-13
 mathjax: true
 mermaid: true
-description: The grant opening of this challenge will be on Sep 18 2020.
+description: The grant opening of this challenge will be held on Sep 18 2020.
 ---